DengPingFan/Polyp-PVT/README.md

 Python: Please refer to the work of ACMMM2021 ([link](https://github.com/plemeri/UACANet)).

-Please note that we use the Matlab version to evaluate.
+Please note that we use the Matlab version to evaluate in our paper.

 ### Well trained model: